Last updated: May 2022

 A fixed electric local space heater gains a 7% bonus to its rating if it comes equipped with electronic room temperature controls and a weekly programmer.
 The majority of good quality electric heaters, such as our outstanding range of electric radiators, will already have this function.
 So, with this feature alone, many electric heaters are already within striking distance of hitting their efficiency target.

 Simpler control systems do not fare so well.
 Cheaper heaters that rely on having ‘manual stages’, e.g. rocker switches that boost the heater’s output by a fixed amount, will receive no positive correction factor at all, so these basic forms of control will likely be phased out entirely in fixed heaters.

 Further positive correction factors are applied if the heater includes the following features:

-Heaters that include an open window detection feature; distance control option, such as Wi-Fi compatibility; or an adaptive start system, will then be brought over the 38% efficiency line.
-If they feature two or more of these features, they’ll be offering above and beyond the requirements set out by the new legislation.
+Heaters that include an open window detection feature, smart compatibility, or an adaptive start system, are then brought over the 38% efficiency line.
+If they feature two or more of these features, they go above and beyond the requirements set out by Lot 20 legislation.